Medicines used to manage asthma

 Prednisone (steroid tablets)

 Prednisone is a tablet form of steroid that works very well to reduce inflammation (swelling) in your airways.
-If your asthma symptoms become severe or if you have an asthma attack, your GP or asthma nurse may give you a short course of prednisone tablets for 3 to 6 days to help your asthma settle.
+If your asthma symptoms become severe or if you have an asthma attack, your GP or asthma nurse may give you a short course of prednisone tablets for a few days to help your asthma settle.

 Short courses of prednisone are safe and have no lasting side effects.
 If you need prednisone more than 2 times a year then your asthma is not well controlled and you need to review your self-management plan with your doctor.

-- Good asthma care will reduce the need for steroid tablets.
+- Good asthma care reduces the need for steroid tablets.

-- If you need steroid tablets, your doctor must supervise this treatment and you should see them regularly.
+- If you need steroid tablets, your doctor should supervise this treatment and you should see them regularly.

 - A medic-alert bracelet for steroids is only needed if you take steroid tablets for months or years.